mariosgit/MIDI_CV/README.md

 library folder.

 ### How it works
-Well uhm yea it does somehow...
+Well uhm yeah it does somehow...

+### Display
+I used a VFD Samsung HCS12ss59t available at [pollin.de](https://www.pollin.de/p/vakuum-fluoreszenzdisplay-samsung-hcs-12ss59t-12x1-121466).
+However it is somewhat optional or replaceable by DOGM or some other SPI/I2C based displays.

 ### Used Libraries
 - Timer